-The AWS CLI is an Amazon Command Line Interface that communicates with the AWS API and allows you to manage your AWS services from a terminal session from your local machine.
-The AWS CLI is a powerfull tool because it enables developers and devops engineers to have a full control over their Amazon public cloud services by typing commands on a specified line.
-With AWS CLI you can do everything that is also possible with the AWS Management Console.
+AWS CLI is a efficient and powerfull tool cause it enables developers and devops people to have a full control over their AWS cloud services by executing commands on a specified line.
 For an example you can make efficient file transfers to and from Amazon S3 -> how to copy from AWS S3 bucket to Azure Blob Storage.
-In this tutorial we will guide you through the installing process of AWS CLI and we will see how you can create a multiple named profiles and switch over them.
+In this tutorial we will guide you through the installation process of AWS CLI and we will see how you can create a multiple named profiles and switch over them.

 - AWS account

 - Linx user with

 Step 1.
 Before installing the AWS CLI make sure that python and pip are already installed.

 sudo python3 -V sudo pip3 -V

 no packages are installed you need to follow the next steps.

 Step 2.
 Next you need to install Python3 and pip for Python3.
 But first update the package list using the following command and install the prerequisites.